Karabi-codehub/Python_starter/README.md

-# BongoDev Python Tasks – Beginner Level
+# BongoDev Python Tasks
 # Python_starter

-This repository contains solutions to 15 beginner-level Python problems provided by **BongoDev** as part of their programming training curriculum.
+This repository contains solutions to 15 starter-level Python problems provided by **BongoDev** as part of their programming training curriculum.

 🔍 Problem Topics:
 - Variables and data types